 (If you get the user's permission, you can record the screen to review the data later, but it may be easier just to take notes while you observe.
 You don't need to turn in user test recordings.
 If you want to screen-record, see the video section for free software.)

 At the end of each evaluation session, ask the user what they thought about both versions to collect comparative feedback.

 We estimate that each session should take ~15 minutes.

 Step 2: Analyze Comparative Evaluation Results

 Collect results from your comparative evaluations and prepare a write-up analyzing your data.
 You should present any mathematical analysis that you performed for quantitative measures, or a thoughtful written analysis of your qualitative measures, along with any insights or discoveries that your analysis revealed.
 Draw some meaningful conclusions about your results by interpreting what they might mean for your app's final design.

 Refer to the rubric for what your analysis will be graded on.

 Step 3: List of Revisions

-What did you learn from these tests?
-Compile a list of revisions or improvements you would like to implement based off the results of the A/B tests.
-Additionally, include other revisions that your team would like to make that may not have been discovered through the user tests.
+What did you learn from these comparative evaluations?
+Compile a list of revisions or improvements you would like to implement based off the results.
+Additionally, include other revisions that your team would like to make.
 (You may not have time to implement all of these by the end of the quarter, but we want you to at least think about possible revisions.)

 Step 4: Finish Aesthetic Details